creditkarma/thrift-server/packages/dynamic-config/README.md

 ## Usage

 The most common usage of DynamicConfig is through a singleton instance.
 The singleton instance is lazily created through the exported function `config`.
 Subsequent calls to this function will return the same instance.
 Configuration can be passed to the function or set on environment variables.
 We'll see more of that below.
-The singleton instance registers resolvers for Consul and Vault.

 ### Promise-based

 When requesting a value from config a Promise of the expected result is returned.
 If the value is found the Promise is resolved.
 If the value is not found, either because it is missing or some other error, the Promise is rejected.

 #### Singleton

+The singleton instance registers resolvers for Consul and Vault.
+We'll see more documentation for these default implementations below.

 ```typescript
 import { config } from '@creditkarma/dynamic-config'